Spectral line: Combined effects

 Each of these mechanisms can act in isolation or in combination with others.
 Assuming each effect is independent, the observed line profile is a convolution of the line profiles of each mechanism.
 For example, a combination of the thermal Doppler broadening and the impact pressure broadening yields a Voigt profile.

 However, the different line broadening mechanisms are not always independent.
 For example, the collisional effects and the motional Doppler shifts can act in a coherent manner, resulting under some conditions even in a collisional narrowing, known as the Dicke effect.

 Spectral lines of chemical elements

 Bands

 The phrase "spectral lines", when not qualified, usually refers to lines having wavelengths in the visible band of the full electromagnetic spectrum.
 Many spectral lines occur at wavelengths outside this range.
 At shorter wavelengths, which correspond to higher energies, ultraviolet spectral lines include the Lyman series of hydrogen.
 At the much shorter wavelengths of X-rays, the lines are known as characteristic X-rays because they remain largely unchanged for a given chemical element, independent of their chemical environment.
 Longer wavelengths correspond to lower energies, where the infrared spectral lines include the Paschen series of hydrogen.
 At even longer wavelengths, the radio spectrum includes the 21-cm line used to detect neutral hydrogen throughout the cosmos.

-Visible light

-For each element, the following table shows the spectral lines which appear in the visible spectrum at about 400-700 nm.